 The video had already started when I slipped into the dark room and slid into the nearest chair by the door—in case I needed a quick exit because of panic.
 Someone gave me a book and I heard Beth Moore on the video saying that God wanted me to live life abundantly.
 That I didn’t have to just survive—that I could thrive.
 Every word she spoke seemed to be aimed at me, and I felt something in me leap in response.
 I was hearing Truth for the first time in a long time.
 I poured myself into that Bible study, and I began experiencing real peace.
 That Bible study helped me understand so much.
 My faith grew and I went back to church for the first time in 2 years.
 The next Sunday I went back to Sunday School.
 The next Sunday, I taught the Sunday School lesson and was singing in the choir!

 After Believing God, I bought Beth’s Breaking Free study and began putting into practice her advice about praying God’s Word over my challenges.
 I compiled a list of Bible verses that dealt with overcoming fear—verses I’ve posted in this blog—and I began reading them every morning and evening.
 About 4 months later, a panic attack came, and I had had so many days of peace with God, that it felt like an intrusion—something that threatened to separate me from God.
 I felt a "NO!" in my spirit, and I grabbed my verses and prayed them out loud to God through my anxious tears.
 By the time I got to the last verse, the panic was gone.
-I hadn’t even had to take a xanax.
+I hadn’t even had to take extra medication.
 I could scarcely believe it!
 After that, any time a panic attack threatened, I grabbed my verses and prayed and the panic attack would leave.
 Over time, they stopped coming at all.
 Praise God!

 I still read over those verses when I'm anxious or upset and not a day goes by that I don't thank God for His faithfulness and love.
-I faciliate Bible studies because God's Word is life and breath to me.
-I truly do not live by bread alone, but by every word that proceeds from the mouth of God.